 To be eligible to apply you must meet the following criteria.
 Unfortunately, your application will not be accepted if you do not meet all the below criteria;

-- You must be living in one of our participating countries – Canada, Egypt, India, Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Poland, Tunisia, UK (England, Northern Ireland, Scotland and Wales) and USA
+- You must be living in one of our participating countries – Brazil, Canada, Ethiopia, Egypt, India, Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Poland, Tunisia, UK (England, Northern Ireland, Scotland and Wales).

-- Be aged between 18 and 35 (on applciation closing date, coming soon)
+- Be aged between 25 and 35 (on application closing date)

 - Be able to speak and understand English.
 No official qualification is required, but you must be able to speak English to the IELTS level 7 or equivalent